-Ohio, N.J. pension funds invested $625M in hedge fund that controls “National Enquirer” parent
+State pension funds invested millions in hedge fund that controls “National Enquirer” parent

 This story was co-published with MapLight and Capital & Main.

-Taxpayers in New Jersey and Ohio have a large financial stake in the owner of the media company that allegedly helped the Trump campaign bury negative stories, according to documents reviewed by Capital & Main and MapLight.
+During the last five years, taxpayers in New Jersey, Ohio and California have owned large financial stakes in the owner of the media company that allegedly helped the Trump campaign bury negative stories, according to documents reviewed by Capital & Main and MapLight.

 Under Republican governors, the two states committed at least $625 million of pension cash into Chatham Asset Management, a high-risk hedge fund that has taken control of the National Enquirer‘s parent company, American Media Inc., which is at the center of the federal investigation into President Donald Trump’s 2016 campaign.
+California’s pension fund also has a $235 million stake in a Chatham fund.

 The hedge fund is run by Anthony Melchiorre, a GOP donor who reportedly met with the president and AMI CEO David Pecker at the White House soon after Trump took office.
 Melchiorre and his wife have donated more than $100,000 to Republican candidates and party committees since 2010.

-Note: This post has been updated with additional information from Calpers and the Ohio pension system.